projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 Virtio Framework Considerations
 ===============================

-How to configure the virtio framework is specific to a hypervisor implementation.
+How to implement the virtio framework is specific to a hypervisor implementation.
 In ACRN, the virtio framework implementations can be classified into two types, virtio backend service in userland (VBS-U) and virtio backend service in kernel-land (VBS-K), according to